Alabama vs. Ole Miss NCAA Football Odds, Plays and Insights | October 2, 2021

 Ole Miss Stats and Trends

-- Ole Miss is 2-0 against the spread and 3-0 overall when the team puts up more than 17.5 points.
+- When Ole Miss puts up more than 17.5 points, it is 2-0 against the spread and 3-0 overall.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.